 - research methods and dissertation (Year 4)

-Students undertake placement on each year of their course:
+Students undertake a placement on each year of their course:

 - Year 1: Seventy hours with children and/or young people aged 0-14 years in a community setting

-- Year 3: Four-week placement in a nursery and six weeks in a Primary 4-7 class (either or both placements in Year 3 can be undertaken outside Scotland
+- Year 3: Four-week placement in an early year's setting and six weeks in a Primary 5-7 class (either or both placements in Year 3 can be undertaken as international placements through partner universities).

 - Year 4: Ten weeks in a primary school at a stage of the student's choice